dd900/Mix-Image-GUI/README.md

 See included screenshots for more help.<br><br>

-Next version will add Text as Image if no logo is present.<br>
+Next version will add Text as Image if no logo is present.
+(Optional)<br>
 Still have to figure out sizing on that.
 Some names are very long...<br>
 Custom User-Defined fonts too (ttf Files).<br><br>